Damming/2018_Group_14/README.md

 ### Decrisption

 In this task, six AWS instances are required.
-They are 1 assistant server, 1 database server, 3 OpenStreetMap program server(including 1 backup), and 1 nginx server.
+They are 1 assistant server, 1 database server, 3 OpenStreetMap program servers (including 1 backup), and 1 nginx server.
 Only assistant server needs to be setup manually.
 The other servers can be setup by Ansible playbook running on the assistant server.
 Assistant server can also be used to update program server.

 #### System required
 Ubuntu Server 18.04 LTS (HVM)